Roast in Peace: Episode

-Yvette Nicole Brown and Cecily Strong are guest judges.
-The runway category is Angelic White.
-Manila Luzon and Monét X Change receive positive critiques and are announced as the top two contestants.
-Monique Heart, Naomi Smalls, Trinity the Tuck, and Valentina receive negative critiques and are announced as the bottom four contestants.
-Manila Luzon and Monét X Change face off in a lip-sync contest to "Jump to It" (1982) by Aretha Franklin.
-Manila Luzon and Monét X Change are both declared winners.
-RuPaul then announces that all-star rules have been suspended temporarily and that no one will be going home.
+RuPaul announces the runway category ("Angelic White"), then the fashion show commences.
+After the contestants present their looks, the judges deliver their critiques, then share the results with the group.
+Manila Luzon and Monét X Change are announced as the top two contestants.
+Monique Heart, Naomi Smalls, Trinity the Tuck, and Valentina are announced as the bottom four contestants.
+The contestants deliberate in the workroom, then Manila Luzon and Monét X Change face off in a lip-sync contest to "Jump to It" (1982) by Aretha Franklin.
+Both are both declared winners.
+RuPaul then announces that all-star rules have been suspended temporarily and that no one will be eliminated from the competition.
+The contestants return to the workroom to discover a message on the mirror: "Get ready to lip sync for your life, life, life, life."
+Lady Bunny is seen behind the mirror.
+She tells the contestants to turn around, revealing the return of the eliminated competitors Farrah Moan, Gia Gunn, Latrice Royale, and Jasmine Masters, wearing funeral attire.